-Bachelor of Arts Degree (Liberal Arts) • The following program is required: (1) Common Courses listed on page 24; (2) The Foreign Language requirements listed for the major on this page; (3) One minor; (4) Electives to complete requirements for graduation.
+Bachelor of Arts Degree (Liberal Arts) • The following program is required: (1) Common Courses listed on page 37; (2) The Foreign Language requirements listed for the major on page 133; (3) One minor; (4) Electives to complete requirements for graduation.
 Programs must be planned with the student's adviser.

-Minor in Foreign Languages $\bullet$ The requirements are 24 quarter hours in one language.
+Minor in Foreign Languages • The requirements for a simple minor is 24 quarter hours in one language.